Investigation opening criteria

 Addressing harm

-This doesn’t mean that if a firm or individual has taken remedial action we won’t investigate or take enforcement action where serious misconduct appears to have occurred.
-We need to make sure there is full accountability for serious misconduct.
+This doesn’t mean that if a firm or individual has taken remedial action we won’t take enforcement action where we consider that serious misconduct appears to have occurred and that taking enforcement action would drive impactful deterrence.
+When we decide on the appropriate sanction, we will acknowledge and give appropriate credit to wrongdoers who quickly address wrongdoing.